EnactProtocol/encat-spec-and-tools/README.md

 Capabilities can be validated against the Enact JSON Schema to ensure they conform to the protocol specification.

+## Contributing
+We welcome contributions to the Enact Protocol!

 > "Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."
 >